GoldenGuts/hubstaff-demo/readme.md

 # SBT Dashboard Tests

-This repository contains automated tests for the Security Blue Team and their training platform.
+This repository contains automated tests for the Hubstaff Platform.
 The tests are designed to validate functionality as specified in the provided test cases and reported issues.

 ## Prerequisites